maioranomu/Learn_Pytorch/Pytorch/ch1/ch1.md

 # Learn Pycharm Ch.
 1
 ## By Murillo Maiorano
  - 2024, 16 years old.
- - On this document, I will share all my journey to learning pytorch and machine learning.
+ - On this document, I will share all my journey to learn pytorch and machine learning.
  - Im mostly doing that in a matter to learn faster while having fun, but also having hopes on that in the future, look back to that and see how much I evolved.
  - Dont be harsh on English errors, thats my second language.
     - If you find any, please reach out so I can fix it.